 Cardons in Switzerland

 Resembling and related to an artichoke, thorny cardons (“cardoons,” in English) generally arrived in Switzerland with the Protestants who were fleeing France during the 17th century.
-However, Patrimoine Culinaire Suisse also describes reports of cardons being found among ancient Roman lake dwellings in Switzerland.
+However, Patrimoine Culinaire Suisse also describes cardons being found among ancient Roman lake dwellings in Switzerland.
 Either way, this thistle-like vegetable has a long history in Switzerland.

-In terms of production, to help reduce their bitterness, cardons are “bleached.”
+To help reduce their bitterness, cardons are “bleached.”
 This involves covering the plants, which can grow to about 1.5-2 meters high, in order to prevent exposure to light.
 This process allows the cardons to become more white, rather than green.

 In 2003, Cardon épineux genevois earned a AOP designation (appellation d’origine protégée) from the Swiss federal government.
 As such, all of the production of cardon bearing this designation must take place within the canton of Geneva.
 In Switzerland, it’s the only vegetable to have obtained the AOP designation.